sktime/sktime/GOVERNANCE.rst

 Contributors
 ++++++++++++

 Contributors are community members who contribute in concrete ways to the project.
-Anyone can become a contributor, and contributions can take many forms – not only code – as detailed in the contributing guide.
+Anyone can become a contributor, and contributions can take many forms – not only code – as detailed in the `contributing guide <https://sktime.org/how_to_contribute.html>`_.

 Core developers
 +++++++++++++++